minoobeyzavi/Twinkle/README.md

 ```
   * Beyond sentiment analysis: Simple words of wisdom with genius connotations
 ```
-You know that it takes time but maybe it also takes iterrations.
+"You know that it takes time but maybe it also takes iterrations."
 ```
-History is made when historic words are spoken; Heartfelt words speak to our souls.
-Once a speech is given or a book is published, one powerful sentence sets the course of evolution.
-"I have a dream."

 #### References